kel-github/pathways-to-practice/process-tasks/1_github.md

-# What is github and why use it?
+# What is Github and why use it?

 We are going to develop our analysis code using [github](https://github.com/).
 Github is a repository for code.
 You can think of it as an excellent storage facility for all the code you write.
 It is excellent because: